vanmxpx/ISDPlatform/Documentation/Database/README.md

 DROP TABLE CHATS;
 DROP TABLE USERS;
 ```
-3. You have created the necessary tables, you are well done.
+3. Well done, you have created the necessary tables.
 But now you need to fill them with data.
 To do this, simply run [this query](https://github.com/vanmxpx/ISDPlatform/blob/feature/OracleDBTuningGuide/Documentation/Database/InsertBasicInfo.Sql).

 **Congratulations, you have created the tables and added some data to them:)**

 ## Run Cooper project

-Well done, you created the connection to the database, created tables and alse fill them with data for Cooper project.
+Well done, you created the connection to the database, created tables and also fill them with data for Cooper project.
 Now you can run the project.